Modelling intransitivity in pairwise comparisons with application to baseball data: Baseball Data

 The analysis of these intransitivities between pairs, and that of the skills of each team, can be combined to produce an overall ranking of the teams.
-As discussed in Section~\ref{sec:model_interp}, with our ICBT model there is no single obvious way of ranking.
-For the 2018 season Figure \ref{fig:rank_2018} shows the ranking according to $\pmb{p}_.$ and by ordering $\pmb{a}$, see equations \eqref{eq:ranking_p} and \eqref{eq:ranking_a} respectively.
-To help with a visual comparison, both ranking methods have been linearly scaled such that the best and worst teams have abilities 1 and 0 respectively.
-There is high correlation between the overall team abilities according to $\pmb{p}_.$ and the Bradley-Terry abilities, indicating that, although the ICBT model is capturing more complex relationships between pairs, it still manages to capture the overall ranking well (assuming the Bradley-Terry model is also reasonable here).
-Moreover, it manages to capture this information whilst using less parameters, on average $9.03\; (5, 13)$ with $95\%$ credible interval shown in parentheses, as opposed to the $n-1=14$ parameters required by the Bradley-Terry model.
-The ordering of the ranks themselves are not identical, indicating that intransitivity may have been masking the true ranks of some teams.
-For example, consider TBA, ranked 6th by the Bradley-Terry model.
-As identified earlier, there is strong negative intransitivity from TBA to BAL, see Figure \ref{fig:intrans_2018}, both of whom are in American League East and therefore play each other often, but there is strong positive intransitivity from TBA and Kansas City (KCA), who play each other less frequently due to KCA being in American League Central.
-The Bradley-Terry model cannot capture this subtlety and therefore views TBA's poor record against BAL (which carries more weight than TBA's good record against KCA) as a reflection of TBA's overall ability, worsening their rank.
-Our ICBT model however, recognises that TBA's poor record against BAL may not be a reflection of TBA's overall ability, rather that it could simply be due to the presence of intransitivity, and therefore penalises TBA less overall, ranking them 5th.
-This demonstrates that the model also accounts for \textit{tournament structure}, such that teams are not penalised so heavily if they (unfairly) compete most frequently against those whom they perform systematically worse than expected based on skill alone.
-Overall team abilities according to $\pmb{a}$ also correlate with Bradley-Terry abilities, albeit not as strongly as with $\pmb{p}_.$.
-The order of the rankings are quite different to those of the Bradley-Terry.
+As discussed in Section~\ref{sec:model_interp}, with further details in the supplementary material, ${p}_.$ provides a suitable ranking of the teams.
+For the 2018 season Figure \ref{fig:2018_ranking} (right) shows the ranks according to ${p}_.$ compared to the Bradley-Terry ranks.
+Both have been linearly scaled to help with a visual comparison, such that the best and worst teams have abilities 1 and 0 respectively.
+The two sets of estimated rankings using ${p}_.$ are clearly correlated; however, there is some difference in the ordering of the ranks, indicating that intransitivity may have been masking the true ranks of some teams.
+For example, consider Tampa Bay, ranked 6th by the Bradley-Terry model.
+Tampa Bay's good record against Kansas City (KCA) has a much lower weighting than their poor record against Baltimore in the Bradley-Terry model due to the differing frequency of these match-ups, and therefore impacts the overall rank of Tampa Bay.
+The ICBT model however, recognises that good or bad records against particular teams could be due to the presence of intransitivity, and therefore penalises Tampa Bay less overall, ranking them 5th, thus illustrating our point in Section~\ref{sec:intro} that the ICBT model makes adjustments for tournament imbalance.
+Similar plots and inferences are drawn from the other seasons (2010-2017) but with different team rankings in each year.